renehorstmann/Pixelc/README.md

 Tested under Ubuntu and WSL Ubuntu.
 You should have already cloned the project and `cd` to that dir:

-- Create a sub directory to compile the website
+- Create a sub-directory to compile the website
 ```sh
 mkdir web && cp index.html web && cp icon/* web && cd web
 ```